 Jeff started his musical endeavors playing saxophone for approximately 7 years before taking up guitar at age 14 and has never looked back.
 He played in numerous bands on Long Island in the 80’s before attending Musicians Institute in Los Angeles.
 While there, he played in several bands and shared the stage with-among others-Grammy Award winning artist Liz Larin, 7-time Grammy Award nominee composer, producer & songwriter Scott Spock (Avril Lavigne, Shakira, Korn), and astounding guitarist Randy Jacobs (Was Not Was, and the Boneshakers).

-Currently, Jeff spends most of his time learning new instruments including harmonica and mandolin as he sits in with local musicians periodically to perform with these instruments.
+Currently, Jeff spends most of his spare time learning new instruments including mandolin, harmonica and recorder, as he sits in with local musicians periodically to perform with these instruments.
 Jeff is working hard to put Beggars Banquet on the map and spread the word that the Rolling Stones are alive and stronger than ever.